loqui/im/README.md

-loqui
+LOQUI Instant Messenger
 =====

-A Jabber/XMPP client OpenWebApp
+A Jabber client OpenWebApp using Strophe.js for XMPP+BOSH connections.